 The interaction between engine pitch and yaw positions can be seen in more detail in Figure 4.4 in which the low and high factor levels of each factor are represent by -1 and 1.
-This plot is effectively saying that the driveline vibration due to these factors is at a minimum when the engine pitch and yaw positions are at their levels of -1 and +1 degrees respectively.
+This plot is effectively saying that the driveline vibration due to these factors is at a minimum when the engine pitch and yaw positions are at their of +1 degree.